Nonequilibrium chemical short-range order in metallic alloys: Results

 The mechanism behind the stress-strain curve in fig.~\rref{figure_1}{b} is the motion and multiplication of dislocations to accommodate the imposed strain rate, leading to the development of a complex network of interacting dislocations.
-When dislocations move, they shuffle atoms near their core by breaking certain chemical bonds and forming new ones; a process that has been reasonably presumed to lead to the destruction of SRO\autocite{abu-odeh_modeling_2022, yin_atomistic_2021, cao_maximum_2022,yu_origin_2015,odunuga_forced_2005,seol2022mechanically}.
-Here, this SRO destruction was quantified using a rigorous metric of information known as Jensen-Shannon divergence ($D_{\t{sro}}$): larger values of $D_{\t{sro}}$ indicate higher amounts of SRO, while $D_{\t{sro}} = 0$ indicates a chemically random alloy (i.e., the absence of SRO).
+When dislocations move, they shuffle atoms near their core by breaking certain chemical bonds and forming new ones; a process that has been reasonably presumed to lead to the destruction of SRO\autocite{abu-odeh_modeling_2022, yin_atomistic_2021, cao_maximum_2022,yu_origin_2015,odunuga_forced_2005}.
+Here we have quantified this SRO destruction using an approach based on machine learning and information theory established in ref.~\cite{sheriff_quantifying_2024} (see the Methods section \nameref{methods:LCMC}).
+In this approach the collection of chemical motifs observed during the simulation is first identified using machine learning, and then compared to the distribution of chemical motifs expected in a chemically random alloy.
+This comparison is performed using a rigorous metric of information known as Jensen-Shannon divergence\autocite{lin_divergence_1991,nielsen_generalization_2020} ($D_{\t{sro}}$).
+Larger values of $D_{\t{sro}}$ indicate higher amounts of SRO, while $D_{\t{sro}} = 0$ indicates a chemically random alloy (i.e., the absence of SRO).
 The evolution of SRO during deformation (fig.~\rref{figure_1}{c}) shows that SRO is being progressively destroyed by dislocation motion.
-However, we find that mechanical deformation does not lead to the complete annihilation of SRO; the SRO trajectory in fig.~\rref{figure_1}{c} indicates that dislocation motion leads to an ultimate steady-state with finite SRO, which we refer to as \textit{remnant SRO}.
-The plastic deformation of alloys can be rigorously regarded as a nonequilibrium process\autocite{langer_thermodynamic_2017,langer_thermodynamic_2010,averback_phase_2021,pant_phase_2021,schwen_compositional_2013}.
-The system in fig.~\rref{figure_1}{a} is driven persistently by the mechanical energy provided by the applied strain, which is continuously dissipated by dislocations as they move, multiply, and annihilate each other\autocite{langer_effective_2024}.
-The remnant SRO observed in fig.~\rref{figure_1}{c} is an emergent outcome of this complex system.
+However, we find that mechanical deformation does not lead to the complete annihilation of SRO; the SRO trajectory in fig.~\rref{figure_1}{c} indicates that dislocation motion leads to an ultimate steady-state with finite SRO, which we refer to as remnant SRO.